system-zero/system-zero/README.md

 That is the reason for the GPL2.
 However, our actual law should obey in common sense and an inner will, to do what we have to do by our own, and not  because we have to do, because they told us to do.
-Our law should be  straming  by the gained consience.
+Our law should be streaming  by the gained consience.
+Hopefully one day.

 ## Acknowledgements and References: